-- 2. Updates on the following have been added to this version of the guidance:
+- 2. Updates on the following have been added:

 - completion of the cremation application form,

 - date and time of cremation and hold-over,

 - electronic transfer,

 - Certificate of Registration of Death (Form 14)

 - order of priority in who can make the application,

 - cross border cremation,

 - scattering and splitting ashes,

 - hazards and

 - joint cremation.